simonesilvestroni/m2m-website/_posts/2023-08-21-how-i-read-online.md

 ## RSS feeds

 Cutting off the news doesn't mean I don't know what's going on in the world, in fact, I've been using RSS for many years now.
-[Feedbin](https://feedbin.com/) is my current daily platform where I follow the websites that interest me, organised under the categories:
+[Feedbin](https://feedbin.com/) is my current daily platform[^1] where I follow the websites that interest me, organised under the categories:

 - Personal blogs.
 - Sound and tech-related websites.